reasonmethis/docdocgo-prerequisites/README.md

      - /new "Start a new conversation"
      - /details "Summarize all info retrieved in response to query"
      - /quotes "Display direct quotes relevant to query"

+#### 7. Test the Chat App's ability to communicate with the business logic flask server.
+1. Start a conversation with the Chat App.
+2. Enter any message.
+3. If you receive a response containing a chunk of one of the Confluence documents then all components are working!